utopian-garden/contents-downloader/README.md

  Downloader gets the keyword from MQ again, and searches on the contents site.
  Downloader downloads search result contents.
 (When the content is not duplicated)

- Even if you run multiple Downloaders, requests are processed sequentially because of the benefits of MQ.
+ Even if Downloader run multiply, requests are processed sequentially because of the benefits of MQ.

 [Environment]
  Node.js (12.14.0)